kervcode/DevNotes/ReactBasics.md

 Props can be pass to a component by passing an attibute to the JSX component

+- Rendering is the only way for a component to pass props to another component.

 # State
 ## What is state?
 - State is the data that you want to track in your app. allows to create components that are dynamic, interactive, and it is the only data that changes over time.